Kami/python-file-syncer/README.md

 * Synchronize files from a local directory to one of the supported providers
   * User can specify a list of filename patterns which should be excluded
+  * User can specify to delete files in the container that do not exist locally
 * Restore files from the remote server to a local directory

 ## Usage